40+ Amazing Email Popup Examples [+Why They Work]

 OpenView

-Trust me, when preparing this selection, we reviewed thousands of newsletter popups.
+When preparing this selection, we reviewed thousands of newsletter popups.
 But we haven’t found any with a stronger headline than this one.
-So true and engaging!
+So engaging!

 Chanty